KIM SEONG-JA, COMMANDER

 Starruses drop all their daily activities to huddle for warmth.
 They lack the near-perfect insulation that firebears enjoy, so heat conservation is a team effort.
 They don’t seem to notice or mind the other wildlife that joins their huddle.
 Even some of the archersnakes drop their predatory habits to join the party, although they do their best to remain hidden.
 Starruses will actively hunt and kill any snake that ventures near their herd.
 Because of this, most snakes retreat to their burrows whenever they can.

-Our geologists excavated one of these burrows once, by accident as usual.
+Our geologists excavated one of these burrows once, by accident.
 The main chamber was lined with a strange downy material we later learned was made of live hairy grubs.
 The snakes appeared to be nurturing these endotherms in exchange for their body heat.
 In times of need, the grubs could also serve as a food reserve, much like repletes in an honeypot ant colony, but that’s just speculation.

 ALEX OSTROVSKY Day 88